The Real New Testament Church

 Relative to the difficulty of navigating life with obstacles that were both physical and spiritual, I spent a large amount of time seeking guidance and support.
 Unfortunately, many of the answers I found could be classified as New Age and/or occultic.

 In ignorance, I eventually made a conscious choice to surrender to the darkness.
 I was 12 years old.
-Within a short time I began to abuse drugs and alcohol in aggressive fashion.
+Within a short time, I began to abuse drugs and alcohol in aggressive fashion.

 By age 20 I had already experienced most of what the world had to offer.
 I learned that accomplishment in higher education, business ownership, social involvement and athletic endeavor could not satisfy the emptiness and longing of my soul.

 As a child I had been taught that Jesus Christ is God.
 In desperation I began to search for Him.
-For the next four years I attended church services, read Christian books and spoke to a significant number of people in church leadership.
+For the next four years I attended church services, read Christian books, and spoke to a significant number of people in church leadership.
 I also attempted to receive Christ at “altar calls” on four different occasions in three different churches.
 However, nothing changed.
 The deep sense of emptiness and meaninglessness in life remained.
 It continued to be accompanied by the unmistakable presence of evil.

 At age 24 I met a man who claimed to know Jesus personally.
 He asked me if I would like to be introduced to Him.
 The man explained that it would require the surrender of my life to Christ.
 I quickly responded in the affirmative and explained that I had been actively trying to find Jesus for four years.
 The prayerful battle that ensued was intense.